 Should you use a credit broker to find a payday loan?

 You don’t need to use a credit broker to search for a payday loan.
-It is quite easy to compare the market yourself.
+It is quite easy to compare the market yourself, by visiting the websites of individual lenders, or using a price comparison website.

 How to stop credit brokers taking unauthorised payments